settlemint/docs/content/docs/blockchain-guides/hyperledger-besu/the-basics.md

 - **Privacy**: The Private Transaction Manager makes it possible to keep transactions between predefined parties private from other users of the network.
 - **User-facing API**: The client provides mainnet Ethereum and EEA JSON-RPC APIs over HTTP and WebSocket protocols.
 It also supports a GraphQL API.

-Hyperledger Besu’s enterprise features are designed to adhere to the requirements of the [Enteprise Ethereum Alliance (EEA)](https://entethalliance.org/) client specification.
+Hyperledger Besu's enterprise features are designed to adhere to the requirements of the [Enteprise Ethereum Alliance (EEA)](https://entethalliance.org/) client specification.

 ## Consensus mechanisms